ZPDu/DAI-Net/README.md

 ## 🔨 To-Do List

-1. - [X] release the code regarding the proposed model and losses.
+1. - [x] release the code regarding the proposed model and losses.
-3. - [ ] release the training / evaluation code, and the pretrained models.
+3. - [x] release the evaluation code, and the pretrained models.

+3. - [ ] release the training code.

+## :notebook: Evaluation​

+On Dark Face:

+- Download the testing samples from [UG2+ Challenge](https://competitions.codalab.org/competitions/32499).
+- Download the checkpoints: [DarkFaceZSDA](https://drive.google.com/file/d/1BdkYLGo7PExJEMFEjh28OeLP4U1Zyx30/view?usp=drive_link) (28.0) or [DarkFaceFS](https://drive.google.com/file/d/1ykiyAaZPl-mQDg_lAclDktAJVi-WqQaC/view?usp=drive_link) (52.9, finetuned with full supervision).
+- Set (1) the paths of testing samples & checkpoint, (2) whether to use a multi-scale strategy, and run test.py.
+- Submit the results for benchmarking. ([Detailed instructions](https://competitions.codalab.org/competitions/32499)).

+On ExDark:

+- Our experiments are based on the codebase of [MAET](https://github.com/cuiziteng/ICCV_MAET).
+You only need to replace the checkpoint with [ours](https://drive.google.com/file/d/1g74-aRdQP0kkUe4OXnRZCHKqNgQILA6r/view?usp=drive_link) for evaluation.

 ## 📑 Citation